rapidsai/rapids.ai/wsl2.md

 {% capture intro_content %}

 Windows users can now tap into GPU accelerated data science on their local machines using RAPIDS on Windows Subsystem for Linux2 (WSL2)!
-WSL2 is a Windows 11 feature that enables users to run native Linux command-line tools directly on Windows.
-Using this feature does not require a dual boot environment, taking away complexity and hopefully saving you time.
+WSL2 is a Windows feature that enables users to run native Linux command-line tools directly on Windows.
+Using this feature does not require a dual boot environment, removing complexity and saving you time.
 Your computer will need an NVIDIA GPU with [Compute capability](https://developer.nvidia.com/cuda-gpus){: target="_blank"} 7.0 or higher.
 {: .subtitle}

 {% endcapture %}